fajrulfx/alita-counter/README.md

 # alita-counter
-A simple bot to counter Alita Discord's bot abilities in a word chain game
+A simple bot to counter Alita Discord's bot in a word chain game

 # Motivation
 In the past few days, I spent quite a lot of time playing a word chain game with friends using Alita bot on Discord.
 However, I often lose either to my friends or to the bot itself, due to a lack of vocabulary and a bad check mate strategy.
 Therefore, I created this bot called AlitaCounter.